-8.11.11.2Gated Measurements with Global Gate Timer
+8.12.11.2Gated Measurements with Global Gate Timer

-This section describes error performance measurements with gating based on one Gate Timer for all lanes and all Banks (13h:129.3 = 0) on Host Side, or on Media Side, respectively.
+This section describes error performance measurements with gating based on a single global Gate Timer for all lanes and all Banks (13h:129.3 = 0) on Host Side, or on Media Side, respectively.

-Bit 13h:129.4 defines availability of real-time error information while the gating timer has not expired.
+Bit 13h:129.4 defines if real-time error information is available while the gating timer has not expired.

-When gating is enabled, the Flags in Page 14h:s 134-135 will be raised at the expiry of the gate timers to indicate that new error information results are available.
+When gating is enabled, the Flags 14h:134-135 are raised at the expiry of the gate timers to indicate that new error information results are available.